fedora-copr/copr/frontend/docs/api_2/source/Resources/project_chroot.rst

 Project Chroot
 ==============

-Projects Chroots allows to view and modify project settings dedicated for different chroots.
+Projects Chroots allows to enable and disable target chroots and modify project settings dedicated for specific chroots.

 Structure of the project chroot entity
 --------------------------------------